ESP32DE/Stickley2021/TheJourney/map.md

 # Hints / Notes
-A. What is this?
+A: What is this?

-B. Whats should it be to me?
+B: Whats should it be to me?

-C. How i can do this?
+C: How i can do this?

-D. Do you have more Info?
+D: Do you have more Info?

-E. Where to go?
+E: Where to go?

 # MAP
 <to do: upload project>